ndeutschmann/zunis/doc_build/getting-started.rst

 Getting started
 ===============

-The most basic usage of this library is using the default integrator API as follows
+The most basic usage of this library is using the default :py:func:`Integrator <zunis.integration.default_integrator.Integrator>` API as follows

 .. code-block:: python